Francesco-Rizzi/Python-Django-simple-REST-app/readme.md

 ###### This is just an \[🔬 experiment\].

 #### Description:
-A Python with Django experiment on creating a simple RESTful compliant web application. [try it live](https://frarizzi.science/experiments/python-django-simple-app/)
+A Python with Django experiment on creating a simple RESTful compliant web application. [try it live](https://frarizzi.science/experiments/python-django-simple-rest-app/)

-Responsive Front-end for managing phone contacts consumed via RESTful API provied by a Python - Django server.
+Responsive Front-end for managing phone contacts consumed via RESTful API provided by a Python - Django server.

 #### Tech stuff 👾:
 - Python 🐍